On day 199 of my 366-day self-care challenge, I explored listening to live music as a relaxing act of self-care.

 We spent two nights camping and listening to music, laughing with friends, and being generally free of distractions.

-The energy of thousands of other concert-goers filled the vast expanse as music poured into the gorge below.
-Birds circled overhead, also appearing to enjoy the festivities.
+The energy of thousands of other concert-goers filled the hillside as music poured into the gorge below.
+Birds circled overhead, appearing to also enjoy the festivities.
 Across the river, boats made patterns in the water, and, as the sun fell below the horizon, small campfires could be seen faintly in the distance.